-The fee for the minor child or children who are the subject of the custody evaluation is required at the time of the initial joint parent interview to initiate the process.
-Interviews must be paid when conducted.
-Parents are encouraged to suggest possible interviewees, but the final decision with regard to who will be interviewed rests solely with the Evaluator.
+The fees for the full custody evaluation is required at the time of the initial joint parent interview to initiate the process.
 Full and final payment of all fees must be received prior to the release of the final written report to any party.

-Counsel NOLA supports three ways in which courts order the parties, or the parties agree, to share responsibility for payment of the fees incurred in preparation of a Custody Recommendation Report:
+Counsel NOLA supports two ways in which courts order the parties, or the parties agree, to share responsibility for payment of the fees incurred in preparation of a Custody Recommendation Report:

-(2) both parents share equally in the total cost, and
+(2) both parents share equally in the total cost.

 It is required that Counsel Nola receives written confirmation before beginning the evaluation process of which method of fiscal responsibility will be used in your case.